Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/interface/exclude.md

 ## Excluding mature content

 The Steam Workshop permits a certain degree of adult content, such as nudity.
-There are two layers of filtering age rating content, both of which you need to configure:
+There are two layers of filtering age-restricted content, both of which you need to configure:

-1. Steam account content preferences
+1. Steam account mature content preferences
-2. Wallpaper Engine content preferences
+2. Wallpaper Engine search filters

-### 1. Steam Age Rating Preferences
+### 1. Steam Account Preferences

 First, make sure to properly configure your Steam Community content filters.
 Open Steam, then click on your user name in the upper right corner and select **Store Preferences**.
 Alternatively, click on the following link and access your Steam account preferences from your web browser (make sure you are logged into the correct Steam account):